abalbekov/Dockerized_flask_cx_oracle/README.md

-This example creates a Docker image with Python + Flask + cx_oracle + Oracle Instant Client The example assumes Docker runtime is already installed.
+This example creates a Docker image with Python + Flask + cx_oracle + Oracle Instant Client.
+The example assumes Docker runtime is already installed.

-To run the example
+To run the example :

 1. Create new project directory
 ```